Phase retrieval with Bregman divergences and application to audio signal recovery: Experiments

 First, we consider a PR task conducted on exact spectrograms.
 In this setting, measurements are directly obtained from the ground truth signals $\mathbf x^\star$, such that $\mathbf r = |\mathbf A \mathbf x^\star|^d$.
 These measurements $\mathbf r$ are then fed as inputs to the algorithms described in~\ref{sec:exp_protocol_methods}.

 The results on the ``speech" and ``music" corpora are presented in Figures~\ref{fig:reco_timit} and~\ref{fig:reco_music} respectively, from which overall similar conclusions can be drawn.

-The best performances in terms of SC are achieved by GLADMM and algorithms optimizing the quadratic loss with $d=1$.
-Note however that the advantage of quadratic loss-based algorithms against competing methods is less significant in terms of SNR and STOI.
+The best performances in terms of SC are achieved by GLADMM and other ADMM algorithms, which are closely followed by algorithms optimizing the quadratic loss with $d=1$.
+Note however that the advantage of quadratic loss-based algorithms against competing methods is less significant in terms of STOI.
 As recalled above, SC is directly related to the PR problem with quadratic loss~\eqref{eq:pr} and consequently favors algorithms that directly tackle this problem.

-A performance similar to that of quadratic loss-based algorithms is reached by some of the proposed alternative methods, such as the ADMM algorithms A$\cdot$IS$\cdot$L1 and A$\cdot$KL$\cdot$L1 and the gradient descent algorithms GD$\cdot$05$\cdot$R1, GD$\cdot$KL$\cdot$R2 and GD$\cdot$KL$\cdot$L2, in terms of SC, SNR and STOI (note that for the latter, the best performing methods exhibit a lower variance than the others).
+A performance similar to that of quadratic loss-based algorithms is reached by some of the proposed alternative methods, such as the ADMM algorithms A$\cdot$IS$\cdot$L1 and A$\cdot$KL$\cdot$L1 and the gradient descent algorithms GD$\cdot$05$\cdot$R1, GD$\cdot$KL$\cdot$R2 and GD$\cdot$KL$\cdot$L2, in terms of SC and STOI (note that for the latter, the best performing methods exhibit a lower variance than the others).
 This outlines the potential of using alternative divergences to the quadratic loss.

 Besides, we observe that the performance of these methods depend on a variety of factors.
-For instance, the difference between the performance reached by GD$\cdot$KL$\cdot$L2 and GD$\cdot$KL$\cdot$L1, or between GD$\cdot$QD$\cdot$1 and GD$\cdot$QD$\cdot$2 (for all metrics and both corpora) outlines the impact of $d$ on the reconstruction quality.
+For instance, the difference between the performance reached by GD$\cdot$KL$\cdot$R2 and GD$\cdot$KL$\cdot$R1, or between GD$\cdot$QD$\cdot$1 and GD$\cdot$QD$\cdot$2 (for both metrics and corpora) outlines the impact of $d$ on the reconstruction quality.
 Likewise, considering a ``left" rather than a ``right" PR problem may yield very different results (see for instance the two corresponding gradient algorithms with $\beta=0.5$ and $d=1$).

 Finally, for a given problem, the impact of the optimization strategy (i.e., ADMM vs. gradient descent) depends on the nature of the signals.
-For the ``speech" corpus, ADMM algorithms (for KL and the quadratic loss) perform overall similarly to their gradient algorithms respective counterparts.
-However, for the ``music" corpus, A$\cdot$KL$\cdot$L1 outperforms GD$\cdot$KL$\cdot$L1 in terms of both SC and SNR.
+For the ``speech" corpus, ADMM algorithms (for KL and the quadratic loss) perform mildly better than their gradient algorithms respective counterparts.
+However, for the ``music" corpus, A$\cdot$KL$\cdot$L1 significantly outperforms GD$\cdot$KL$\cdot$L1 in terms of SC.